cloudflare/utahfs/README.md

-1. **Oblivious RAM (ORAM).**  ORAM would be used, along with local hardware, to hide the access pattern of data from the cloud storage provider as well, so the provider only sees the *amount* data is accessed. *(Access pattern: Which pieces of data are being accessed, and whether they were read from / written to.)*
+1. **Oblivious RAM (ORAM).**  ORAM would be used, along with local hardware, to hide the access pattern of data from the cloud storage provider as well, so the provider only sees the *amount* data is accessed. *(Access pattern: Which pieces of data are being accessed, and whether the access was a read or write.)*
 2. **Reliability strategies for the WAL.** Changes are buffered in a local Write-Ahead Log (WAL) before being sent to the cloud storage provider.
 If the disk that the WAL is stored on fails, it could become very difficult to